silogen/kaiwo/docs/docs/aim/images-and-templates.md

 ### Behind the Scenes

 When templates or services reference a model ID, the operator looks up the corresponding image from the catalog.
-For namespace-scoped lookups, the operator checks for an `AIMImage` in the same namespace first, then falls back to cluster-scoped `AIMClusterImage` resources.
+For namespace-scoped lookups, the operator checks for an `AIMModel` in the same namespace first, then falls back to cluster-scoped `AIMClusterModel` resources.
 The resolved image contributes both the container reference and its default `resources`.
 During reconciliation the controller merges resources in this order:

 1. `AIMService.spec.resources` (service-level override).
 2. `AIMServiceTemplate.spec.resources` (template default).
-3. `AIMImage.spec.resources` (catalog default).
+3. `AIMModel.spec.resources` (catalog default).

 If GPU quantities are still unset after the merge, the controller copies them from discovery metadata recorded on the template.